OlgaSL02107/game-project/README.md

 The computer generates a random 4-digit number with **unique digits** (the first digit is not 0).
 The player tries to guess the number in a limited number of attempts.

-- **Bulls** – correct digit in the correct position.
+- **Bull** – a correct digit in the correct position.
-- **Cows** – correct digit but in the wrong position.
+- **Cow** – a correct digit but in the wrong position.

 ## How to Run

 1. Make sure you have Python 3 installed.
-2. Clone this repository or download `BullsAndCows.py`.
+2. Download `BullsAndCows.py`.
+3. Go to the directory where this file was downloaded.
-3. Run the game in your terminal:
+4. Run the game in your terminal:

 ```bash